InformaticsMatters/squonk/StructureDatabases.md

 Adjust the value of the CHEMCENTRAL_HOST variable to where postgres is running (possibly the Docker gateway address).

 Adjust the volume mount that specifies the file to load.
 In this example we mount it to the default name expected by the loader.
-If using a different name also specify the LOADER_FILE environment variable to point to the absolute file name that is mounted.
+If using a different name also specify the CHEMCENTRAL_LOADER_FILE environment variable to point to the absolute file name that is mounted.

 The final parameter is the classname of the loader to use.
 This is passed as an argument to the container's entrypoint which will be something like this `/rdkit-databases-0.2-SNAPSHOT/bin/rdkit-databases`.

-Remove the definition of the LIMIT environment variable to load the entire dataset.
+Remove the definition of the CHEMCENTRAL_LIMIT environment variable to load the entire dataset.

 Adjust the loader name (the last argument) accordingly.
 Options are:
 * org.squonk.rdkit.db.loaders.EMoleculesBBSmilesLoader - for eMolecules building blocks (http://emolecules.com/info/plus/download-database)